-Disconnect the connectors CN3 and CN4 or CN5.
-In making a bridge between the terminals 4 (CN4 or CN5 depending on the card type) and 4 (CN3) of the wiring connectors (1), the click of the relay bobbin should be heard and the starter motor should come into action.
+Disconnect the connectors CN3 and CN5.
+In making a bridge between the terminals 4 (CN5) and 4 (CN3) of the wiring connectors (1), the click of the relay bobbin should be heard and the starter motor should come into action.